argh/mkimage-server/README.md

 # mkimage-server

 On-demand image resize server based on 'express'.
 Heavily modified from the original Boxee code by CreativeLive over the years.
+Most information in this file is obsolete; the server typically is run in a Docker container now.
+(Repo archived for posterity, will need build process tweaking to excise old CreativeLive internal references to be usable.)

 ### Installation & running